 5 things to remember if you do decide to instruct an adviser or solicitor for NHS Continuing Healthcare:

-- Make sure they understand NHS Continuing Healthcare inside out and that they have an in-depth understanding not only of the established funding assessment guidelines (National Framework, Checklist, Decision Support Tool, etc – plus the Fast Track assessment process), but also the tactics the health and social care authorities use to try to avoid providing funding.
-Many solicitors may know a bit about it, but this may not be enough to fight your corner effectively.
-Make sure it’s a specialist.
+- Make sure also that they have an in-depth understanding not only of the established funding assessment guidelines (National Framework, Checklist, Decision Support Tool, etc – plus the Fast Track assessment process), but also the tactics the health and social care authorities may use to try to avoid providing funding.

 - It’s a good idea to still attend funding assessments yourself even if you are using a solicitor.
-You will pick up on inaccuracies and misstatements of fact – plus any errors in the care home notes – much more easily.
+You may more easily pick up on inaccuracies and misstatements of fact – plus any errors in the care home notes.

 - Only you will have the raw emotion that goes hand in hand with fighting for someone you love, and this can be a powerful thing.
-In addition (and similar to point 3 above), you will notice things about the Continuing Healthcare funding assessment process for your relative that a solicitor, working from more of a distance, may not.
+In addition (and similar to point 3 above), you will notice if your relative’s care needs are being interpreted incorrectly by assessors.
 This is a important reason for staying closely involved in the process at all times, and supporting the work your solicitor is doing as much as possible.